 Boom.
 Rock and roll history was made on that stage in front of 60 million TV viewers.

 Trouble is, only some of this is true.

-Presley did appear for the first time on The Ed Sullivan Show on Sept.
-9, 1956, performing Don’t Be Cruel and Love Me Tender.
+Presley did appear for the first time on The Ed Sullivan Show that day, performing Don’t Be Cruel and Love Me Tender.
 But while most people remember Sullivan promising a “really big shew” with Presley that evening, Sullivan himself actually was not even present the night of Presley’s debut.
 He had been injured in a car accident nearly a month earlier and was replaced that evening by Charles Laughton.

 And remember how Sullivan wouldn’t film Presley from the waist down to protect the viewing audience’s eyes and minds?
 In actuality, Sullivan’s audience didn’t witness that until Presley's Jan.
 6, 1957 performance — his third and final on the show — when he appeared without a guitar and rollicked through Hound Dog with his band.